-EpiCypher now offers a suite of products to support CUT&RUN workflows under our CUTANATM assay platform, including:
+EpiCypher now offers a suite of products to support CUT&RUN workflows under our CUTANATM assay platform (epicypher.com/cut-and-run-assays), including:

 - pAG-MNase (EpiCypher 15-1016), the essential reagent and first-in-class commercial product for ChIC/CUT&RUN assays.
-The EpiCypher enzyme contains an optimized fusion of Proteins A and G with Micrococcal Nuclease (pAG-MNase) to enable compatibility with a broad range of antibody isotypes. - ChIC/CUT&RUN Kit (EpiCypher 14-1018) with all reagents included to go from cells to purified CUT&RUN DNA. - CUT&RUN Compatible Antibodies, rigorously lot-to-lot validated directly in CUT&RUN.
-See epicypher.com/cut-and-run-compatible-antibodies for more information. - CUT&RUN Spike-in Controls - o E. coli Spike-in DNA (EpiCypher 18-1401) for data normalization. - SNAP-CUTANATM Spike-in Controls are DNA-barcoded semi-synthetic/recombinant nucleosome spike-in panels that control for all aspects of CUT&RUN workflows, including antibody specificity and assay success, guide troubleshooting experiments, and enable quantitative normalization (Appendix III).
-Now available for histone lysine methylation PTMs (SNAP-CUTANA K-MetStat Panel, EpiCypher 19-1002). - CUT&RUN supporting reagents selected and validated for optimal performance in the EpiCypher CUT&RUN protocol.
-See epicypher.com/cut-and-run-assays for more info. - CUTANA CUT&Tag reagents for ultra-low applications.
-Go input to epicypher.com/CUT&Tag for more information. - Inquire for more information or to connect with EpiCypher scientists: info@epicypher.com
+The EpiCypher enzyme contains an optimized fusion of Proteins A and G with Micrococcal Nuclease (pAG-MNase) to enable compatibility with a broad range of antibody isotypes. - ChIC/CUT&RUN Kit (EpiCypher 14-1018) with all reagents included to go from cells to purified CUT&RUN DNA. - CUT&RUN Antibodies to histone PTMs and chromatin-associated proteins, rigorously validated directly in CUT&RUN.
+See epicypher.com/cut-and-run-antibodies for information. - CUT&RUN Spike-in Controls - o E. coli Spike-in DNA (EpiCypher 18-1401) for data normalization. - o SNAP-CUTANATM Spike-in Controls are DNA-barcoded semi-synthetic/recombinant nucleosome spike-in panels that control for all aspects of CUT&RUN workflows, including antibody specificity and assay success, guide troubleshooting experiments, and enable quantitative normalization.
+Now available for histone lysine methylation PTMs (SNAP-CUTANA K-MetStat Panel: epicypher.com/19-1002). - CUT&RUN supporting reagents selected and validated for optimal performance in the EpiCypher CUT&RUN protocol.
+See epicypher.com/cut-and-run-assays for more info. - CUTANA CUT&Tag reagents for ultra-low input applications.
+Go to epicypher.com/CUT&Tag for more information. - Inquire for more information or to connect with EpiCypher scientists: info@epicypher.com